FreeRADIUS/freeradius-client/README.rst

 of C code.
 It was based originally on freeradius-client and is source compatible with it.

-For my development of the openconnect VPN server, I needed a simple library to allow using radius for authentication and accounting without having to understand the internals of radius.
+For the development of the openconnect VPN server, I needed a simple library to allow using radius for authentication and accounting without having to understand the internals of radius.
 Such library was the freeradius-client library, but it had too much legacy code centered around radlogin, a tool which is of no significance today, was IPv4-only and had no releases for several years.
 This library addresses these shortcomings, adds package management via pkg-config, adds support for TLS and DTLS, provides documentation of the API, and will include any new features for the task.
+It is provided as a shared library in case it is useful to other projects as well, and is also made source compatible with radiusclient-ng and freeradius-client.

 2. Documentation